BoonchanokWannapanich/Superstore-Analysis/SQL/Sales Analysis Result.md

 | Standard Class | 1358215.74 | 27.49 |

 ### 🔍💡 Insights and Actionable:
-1. First Class มีกำไรเฉลี่ยสูงสุด อาจเป็นเพราะสินค้าที่ใช้บริการ First Class มีมูลค่าสูงหรือลูกค้าต้องการป้องกันความเสียหายที่เกิดจากการขนส่งมากที่สุด ทำให้ร้านค้าสามารถตั้งราคาบริการส่งของสูงขึ้นเพื่อชดเชยต้นทุนในการจัดส่งได้ ควรเร่งโปรโมตหรือคิดกลยุทธ์เพื่อดึงดูดลูกค้าให้มาใช้บริการขนส่งแบบ First Class มากยิ่งขึ้น
+1. First Class has the highest average profit margin because the products using First Class service are of high value or customers want to prevent damage from transportation as much as possible.
+This allows stores to set higher shipping prices to offset shipping costs.
+They should accelerate promotion or think of strategies to attract more customers to use First Class shipping services.
-2. Second Class และ Same Day มีกำไรเฉลี่ยที่ใกล้เคียงกัน อาจเป็นเพราะบริการทั้ง 2 รูปแบบนี้ มีต้นทุนในการขนส่งที่ใกล้เคียงกันแต่ต่างกันที่รูปแบบในการจัดส่ง (Second Class เน้นความปลอดภัยของสินค้า , Same Day เน้นความรวดเร็วในการจัดส่ง)
+2. Second Class and Same Day have similar average profits, which may be because both services have similar shipping costs but differ in their delivery methods (Second Class emphasizes product safety, Same Day emphasizes fast delivery).
-3. Standard Class มียอดขายสูงสุด แต่กำไรเฉลี่ยต่ำที่สุด อาจเป็นเพราะต้นทุนการจัดส่งถูกลง แต่มาร์จิ้นกำไรต่อออเดอร์ต่ำ
+3. Standard Class has the highest sales but the lowest average profit, possibly because shipping costs are lower but the profit margin per order is lower.

 ## 🚀 5.
 How does offering discounts affect profits?